 On the day of the disaster this train managed to completely smash through this Sand Drag system and ended up being dislodged by the buffer struts.
 It finally came to an end by striking a solid concrete wall.

 The first emergency services on the scene believed that a regular 4 car train had simply overshot the platform area.
-When they traveled deeper into the tunnel they soon realized the extent of the tragedy.
+When they travelled deeper into the tunnel they soon realized the extent of the tragedy.

 The first two and a half cars of the train had been telescoped by the force of the impact into half their proper length – the lead car had somehow ended up wedged into the tunnel roof system.